xapian/xapian-docsprint/advanced/postingsource.rst

-In order to work with searches across multiple databases, or in remote databases, some additional methods need to be implemented in your Xapian::PostingSource subclass.
+In order to work with searches across multiple databases, or in remote databases, some additional methods need to be implemented in your :xapian-class:`PostingSource` subclass.
 The first of these is :xapian-just-method:`clone()`, which is used for multi database searches.
-This method should just return a newly allocated instance of the same posting source class, initialised in the same way as the source that clone() was called on.
+This method should just return a newly allocated instance of the same posting source class, initialised in the same way as the source that :xapian-just-method:`clone()` was called on.
 The returned source will be deallocated by the caller (using "delete" - so you should allocate it with "new").